infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Created storage "s3".
 ```

 The list of supported cloud services is continually evolving and can be seen by using `--create --help`.
 Enterprise storage solutions such as <a href="https://cloud.google.com/storage">Google Cloud Storage</a> and <a href="https://www.backblaze.com/b2">Backblaze B2</a> as well as consumer oriented solutions such as <a href="https://www.dropbox.com">Dropbox</a> and <a href="https://www.google.com/drive">Google Drive</a> will be supported.
+If you would like any others, [let us know](http://infinit-sh.uservoice.com).

 Network
 -----------